Flash Photography ~ History & ILFORD Flashguns

 Flash Powder

-Flash pictures had to be taken by mounting the camera on a tripod, opening the shutter, igniting the flash powder and then reclosing the shutter.
-The advert (left) was taken from Amateur Photographer magazine for 30th November 1949.
-The use of flash powder continued in use to (at least) the mid-1950s, presumably because early flash bulbs (c1930 and onwards) were prohibitively expensive for many amateurs.
+The use of flash powder, based upon magnesium, continued in use to (at least) the mid-1950s, because early flash bulbs (c1930 and onwards) were prohibitively expensive for many amateurs.

 Thanks to Brian Rees, I now have experience of using flash powder.
 Brian donated the 4oz tin of Johnson(s of Hendon) No.2 FlashPowder shown alongside.

-The smaller tin contained a white powder and the grey tin contained a dark grey/purple powder.
+With reference to the picture above, right, the smaller tin contained a white powder and the large tin contained a dark grey/purple powder.
 Strips of white 'touch-paper' were contained in the small brown envelope.

 Despite its claimed non-deliquescent properties, over the 40+years since the mixture was manufactured the grey powder (especially) had caked into a firm mass but could still be crumbled into fine particles.